I am brutal, but I have, or did have, a mania for precision.—Valéry to André Gide1

 To end up like an animal, without thinking…completely numbed through intoxication, since otherwise we would be afraid of dying; to end up with the others, in a pile, without speaking, since we would not know one another.
 But what vinegar and gall it would take, O Lord!, at that supreme moment, to put our soul to sleep!12

-Valéry conceived of language as man’s greatest means of controlling unstable matter, the most unstable matter of all being the crowd.
+Valéry conceived of language as man’s greatest means of controlling unstable matter, the most unstable matter being the crowd.
 “Of all possible feelings, the strongest in me is that of security,” he told Gide.
 “I have no confidence in what comes and goes.
 I don’t trust it.”15 Valéry’s security system, his barrier against the crowd, was writing.
 To write was to order, shape, and mold the formless crowd.
 “The crowd rules,” he told Gide in 1891, a few months after Fourmies.
 The crowd “invades one’s brain…[it] submerges the inner temple and makes the individual a thing of the world.”
 But “you don’t understand,” he told Gide, “you think of your public too much.”16 While Gide embraced the formless liberties of the crowd, and the loss of self it invited, Valéry sought to escape its clutches.
 “This Paris which I…detest more and more flows round me like a river, and it is a Lethe seething with resonant oblivion.”17

 There is something of the artist in every dictator, and an aesthetic element in his ideas.
 He has to fashion and mold his human material to make it adaptable to his designs.—Valéry, “The Idea of Dictatorship” (238)18

-A year prior to the publication of McCarthy’s novel, Gilles Deleuze published a study of Irish painter Francis Bacon that shared with the American author’s work a similar set of concerns.19 At the center of Deleuze’s book lies a similar commitment to an aesthetic of blood, and once again Valéry is the inspiration.
+A year prior to the publication of McCarthy’s novel, Gilles Deleuze published a study of Irish painter Francis Bacon that shared with the American author’s work a similar set of concerns.19 At the center of Deleuze’s book lies a commitment to an aesthetic of blood, and once again Valéry is the inspiration.
 Deleuze cites Bacon’s paraphrase of Valéry: “I don’t want to avoid telling a story, but I want very, very much to do the thing that Valéry said—to give the sensation without the boredom of its conveyance” (FB, 32/28).20 Throughout the book Deleuze discriminates between two forms of pictorial violence.
 “When talking about the violence of paint, it’s nothing to do with the violence of war,” he quotes Bacon as saying.
 Glossing Valéry and Bacon, Deleuze explains the crucial difference between the violence of form and the violence of representation:

 The violence of sensation is opposed to the violence of the represented (the sensational, the cliché).
 The former is inseparable from its direct action on the nervous system, the levels through which it passes, the domains it traverses: being itself a Figure, it must have nothing of the nature of a represented object.
 (FB, 32/28)